America is weird.

 Another stop on our local’s tour of Oregon was Hot Lake Resort, built in 1864 as a luxury resort and sanatorium due to the supposed healing benefits of the hot springs on the property.
 They’re so hot that you can’t go directly in the lake unless you’ll be boiled alive (something that may or may not have happened to a nurse that used to work there).

 The complex at Hot Lake took turns after its stint as a sanatorium, later serving as a nurse’s training facility in World War II, a retirement home, and a restaurant, though probably the most notorious usage was when it an insane asylum.
 With such a history, it’s not surprising that Hot Lake is rumored to be haunted.
 Visitors and caretakers (though not the current ones) have claimed to hear screaming and crying coming from the surgery room, witness rocking chairs moving on their own, and even a piano that plays of its own accord (a piano that was formerly owned by Robert E. Lee’s wife).

 The property stood abandoned from 1991 – 2002 until the current owners bought and began to restore it to its former glory.
 While it was abandoned, the complex was featured on the Scariest Places on Earth documentary series – yikes!

 It was a strange visit as the video at the start of the tour mainly featured the current owner’s artwork, there was barely anyone in the giant complex when we were walking around in the middle of a May afternoon, and there were still many remnants of the building’s past tucked in corners here and there.

 Being open and flexible to spontaneous experiences is part of our travel philosophy.
-Roadtripping around the US gave us a chance to experience the country in a way we hadn’t before.
+Roadtripping the Western U.S. gave us a chance to experience the country in a way we hadn’t before.
 Try ditching the destination list and your next adventure may surprise you!